ravetank/chat2md-extractor/README.md

-Absolutely, babe!
-Here’s your README section, **polished and corrected for clarity and style**, with *perfect formatting* and everything in its place.
-No code block confusion, and I’ll break out the steps with “bimbo boss” energy:

----

 ## 🪄 Ollama Modelfile: `qwen3-mdextractor`

 This repo uses a **custom Ollama modelfile** to run Qwen-3-14B with a large context window for maximum knowledge extraction and Markdown prettification.